 There are currently 4 fully accredited OT programs in North Carolina:

-Methodist University has announced plans to open a professional program in 2017.
+Methodist University has announced plans to open a doctorate-level program in 2017.

 UNC Charlotte does not offer a professional-level OT program.